Hardaga family

-The Hardaga family was a traditional Muslim family that lived in the capital of Bosnia, Sarajevo.
-The house where they lived was inhabited by Mustafa and his wife Zejneba, Mustafa’s brother Izet and his wife Bachriya.
+The Hardaga family was a traditional Muslim family that lived in the capital of Bosnia and Herzegovina, Sarajevo.
+The house where they lived was inhabited by Mustafa and his wife Zejneba, Mustafa’s brother Izet and his wife Bahrija.

 Activity during WWII

-In April 1941, the house of the Cavilio family was destroyed due to the bombing of the German Air Force, just before the German invasion of Yugoslavia.
-Mustafa and the Cavilio family knew each other even before the start of World War II, as Mustafa owned the factory building where Josef Kabiljo manufactured steel sewage pipes.
-Mustafa invited the Cavilio family to live in his house.
+In April 1941, the house of the Kavilio family was destroyed due to the bombing of the German Air Force, just before the German invasion of Yugoslavia.
+Mustafa and the Kavilio family knew each other even before the start of World War II, as Mustafa owned the factory building where Josef Kavilio manufactured steel sewage pipes.
+Mustafa invited the Kavilio family to live in his house.
 Due to the Hardaga family being a traditional Muslim family, the women of the family used to cover their faces in front of strangers, so the custom of hospitality was not acceptable.
-Still, Mustafa invited the Cavilio family to stay at their house.
+Still, Mustafa invited the Kavilio family to stay at their house.
 He ordered the women of the family not to cover their faces in their house.
 At that time, the threats against the Jews and those hiding Jews increased, and huge signs threatening to kill families who hid Jews were hung on the Gestapo’s building in front of their house.
-Following the threats, Josef Cavilio knew that he was endangering the Hardaga family, and decided to move his wife and children to Mostar, an area under Italian control where Jews enjoyed relative security.
+Following the threats, Josef Kavilio knew that he was endangering the Hardaga family, and decided to move his wife and children to Mostar, an area under Italian control where Jews enjoyed relative security.

 Josef, who remained in Sarajevo to take care of his business in the factory, was extradited and imprisoned.
 On one occasion, he was cleaning the snow from the streets as part of his work as a prisoner when Zejneba Hardaga saw him and thus began to bring him a lot of food every day, enough for him and for the whole group of prisoners who cleaned the streets with him.

-Josef Cavilio managed to escape from the prison through the mountains and returned to the Hardaga family home where they received him again with open arms.
+Josef Kavilio managed to escape from the prison through the mountains and returned to the Hardaga family home where they received him again with open arms.
 Throughout his imprisonment, the Hardaga family continued to transfer money to his family in Mostar.
 The threat in the city increased and Josef feared bringing disaster to the Hardaga family so he decided to reunite with his family.